 Wheel clamps were first used on the streets of London in May 1983.
 At the time they were referred to as the Denver boot, following their widespread use in that US city.

-The custom of driving on the left probably dates back to pre-history.
-It may have been an early road safety measure.
+It is possible that the custom of driving on the left dates back to pre-history and may later have been used as an early road safety measure.
 At a time when the main danger on the roads was mugging, careful travellers would pass on-coming strangers on the left with their sword arm towards the passer-by.

 The Netherlands changed to driving on the right in 1795, but Dutch colonies in the Far East continued the old practices.
 Denmark had not been invaded by the French but changed in 1793.
 Russia did not switch until 1916.
 Czechoslovakia and Hungary were the last countries in mainland Europe to keep left, only changing to the right following invasion by Germany in the late 1930s.

 Portugal made the change from left to right in the 1920s; countries with border crossings found there was great confusion if drivers were required to change sides of the road when passing from country to country.
 Sweden remained on the left until 1967 and changed to the right following a lengthy road safety campaign.

 In Austria from 1805 to 1939 half the country drove on the left whilst the other half, the area that had been invaded by Napoleon, drove on the right!

 Most of the British Empire adopted the British custom of driving on the left although Egypt, which had been conquered by Napoleon, kept using the right after it became a British dependency.

 Pakistan considered changing from left to right in the 1960s.
 The main argument against was that camel trains often drove through the night while their drivers dozed.
 The difficulty in teaching old camels new tricks was a decisive factor in Pakistan rejecting the change.